 This guide is based on Dr. Bredesen’s #1 Bestseller, The End of Alzheimer’s: The First Program to Prevent and Reverse Cognitive Decline, His substantial work in the field of reversing cognitive decline is instrumental for anyone suffering from this themselves or supporting a loved one going through this process.

 5-6 times per week for 30-60 minutes, raising heart rate and including both cardiovascular and strength training exercises.
 Exercise increases brain-derived neurotrophic factor (BDNF), which has important anti-Alzheimer’s effects.
 It also helps to improve oxygenation, improve sleep, reduce overall stress, reduce fat and associated adipokines, improve insulin sensitivity, and improve overall brain and body physiology in numerous ways.
-Exercise is one of the best ways to prevent cognitive decline, and is an important part of the protocol to reverse cognitive decline.2) Sleep
+Exercise is one of the best ways to prevent cognitive decline, and is an important part of the protocol to reverse cognitive decline.

 Sleep has multiple mechanisms to reduce cognitive decline.
 For example, it induces melatonin, which reduces the amyloid-beta associated with Alzheimer’s disease.
 Also, it is critical to memory consolidation and it alters cellular anatomy to foster the removal of abnormal and toxic species from the brain.
 Thus, sleep has multiple mechanisms to support the reversal of cognitive decline.

 Most people have a sleep debt, due to chronic lack of optimal sleep, both in quantity and quality.
 It is crucial to ensure that you do not have sleep apnea.
 If you do have sleep apnea, it is very important to treat it whether by CPAP, oral device, altering sleeping position, or other methods.
-Melatonin:

 It can be helpful to use melatonin at bedtime.
 A physiological dose is 0.5mg, which can be taken by mouth or sublingually, depending on formulation.
 Some take higher doses, up to 20mg, and it is a relatively benign supplement, so you can adjust your dose.